Bowel Box: New educational materials for bowel management after spinal cord injury

 The current educational materials assumed that quadriplegics would require assistance performing their bowel program, but many videos were from quadriplegics demonstrating strategies for performing their program independently.

-I decided to explore the idea of having a bowel kit, because it would be able to deliver supplies as well as educational materials, and also because it seemed more like a gift, which fits the personal nature of the bowel program and the need of new patients and their families to feel more connected to the hospital through their transition to home.
+I decided to explore the idea of having a bowel kit, because it would be able to deliver supplies as well as educational materials, and also because it seemed more like a gift.
+This fits the personal nature of the bowel program and the need of new patients and their families to feel more connected to the hospital through their transition to home.

-My first iteration of the bowel materials was guided by an attempt to split the necessary information into more manageable chunks.
+My first iteration of the bowel materials, pictured above, was guided by an attempt to split the necessary information into more manageable chunks.

 When I presented my first draft to a wheelchair user and his caregiver, they made several important critiques.